 The electoral authority should present the results between 6 p.m. and 7 p.m.
 Sprinkling results are not published beforehand.
 As with the local council and mayoral direct election on April 14th, voting will take place in 154 districts and 43 polling stations.

 10,598 voting cards were issued for the Innsbruck runoff election.
 That was 4,240 fewer than for the first round.
 Possibly a first indication of voter turnout.
-This could be lower than in the local council election.
+This might be lower than in the local council election.
 On April 14th there was a significant increase compared to the 2018 local council election – participation rose from an extremely low 50.38 percent to 60.5 percent.

 In the first round, Willi was ahead with 22.89 percent, Anzengruber got 19.37 percent.
 FPÖ mayoral candidate Markus Lassenberger (15.92 percent) and SPÖ frontwoman Elisabeth Mayr (15.21 percent) missed out on making it into the runoff, “das Neue Innsbruck” top candidate ex-ÖVP state secretary Florian Tursky (10.41 percent) finished distantly in fifth place.

 Both opponents – Willi and Anzengruber – were relatively tame and harmonious in the last two weeks of the election campaign.
-And confident about their own chances of victory, even though both expected a close outcome.
+And confident regarding their own chances of victory, even though both expected a close outcome.
 Only the coalition question and the attitude towards the FPÖ divided them a little.

 Image: APA/WOLFGANG EDER